 This book is loved by its readers; I have no idea why!
 Kiyosaki focuses on the mental shift needed to take you from how the school system and your parents educated you to adopting a rich investor’s mindset.

-Covering the difference between running your own business and being an employee is incredibly insightful.
-However, the book, on the whole, is empty of any solid and practical advice.
+The book is incredibly insightful about the difference between running your own business and being an employee.
+However, it is empty of solid and practical advice overall.

 The book covers investing in your business and truly understanding the difference between assets and liabilities.